Schraiber/pulsR/README.md

 ## Data format

 Phylogenies are expected to be in ape format.
-Data is expected to be in a named vector, in which names correspond to tips of the phylogeny.
+Data are expected to be in a named vector, in which names correspond to tips of the phylogeny.

 ## Example data